boudra/whistle/docs/javascript.md

 # Lifecycle Hooks

-Lifecycle hooks are a way to hook functions when elements are created or deleted, this way you can attach events or do anything you would normally do in a client side framework.
+Lifecycle hooks are a way get notified when elements are created or deleted, this way you can attach events or do anything you would normally do in a client side framework:

 ```js
 const socket = Whistle.open("ws://localhost:4000/socket");